Every employer is legally obliged to tell employees how they'll deal with grievances, and sharing a written policy is the best way to do this.

-Our downloadable grievance policy template includes the key clauses:
+Our downloadable grievance at work policy template includes the key clauses:

-In the worst case scenario, an employee may choose to pursue a grievance through an employment tribunal.
+In the worst case scenario, an employee may choose to take a grievance to an employment tribunal.
 Our template makes clear to the employee that if they go straight to tribunal without following the grievance procedure first, any compensation awarded could be reduced by 25 per cent.

-In the first instance, attempts should be made to deal with grievances in an informal manner.
+Firstly, attempts should be made to deal with grievances in an informal way.
 If this isn't possible, then you should arrange a grievance hearing.

-Before the hearing is held, the employer should give the relevant employee reasonable notice so they can prepare their case.
+Before the hearing is held, you should give the relevant employee reasonable notice so they can prepare their case.
 You should conduct a full investigation, and you might choose to either call witnesses or take written statements.

 An additional manager should attend the hearing to impartially ensure that it's carried out properly, and there should be somebody there taking notes.
 Again, remember you need to explain to the employee that they have the right to be accompanied either by a colleague or by a union representative.

-After the grievance hearing, the employee should be given a copy of the notes from the meeting.
+After the grievance hearing, you should give the employee a copy of the notes from the meeting.
 You may wish to redact certain details if you need to protect the anonymity of a witness.

 You should then notify the employee of the decision, and explain how you've come to it.

 As explained in your company grievance policy, employees have a right to appeal if they're dissatisfied with the outcome of the procedure.
 Appeal hearings follow a similar format to the original hearing.
 But you should also make sure you look into the factors that caused you to come to the original decision, along with any new evidence or information that's come to light since.